castey/hangmanGPT/README.md

 # Hangman Game with OpenAI and Socket.IO
 ## Overview
-This is a simple and interactive Hangman game where the server generates words for the game using OpenAI's API.
+This is a simple and interactive Hangman game where the server generates a phrase for the game using OpenAI's API.
 The game is served over an Express server and uses Socket.IO for real-time, bidirectional and event-based communication.

 The game can be played directly in the browser.
-The user guesses the letters or the entire word or phrase, and the game provides real-time feedback about the guesses.
+The user guesses the letters or the entire phrase, and the game provides real-time feedback about the guesses.

 ## Features
--Random word or phrase generation for each new game
+-Random phrase generation for each new game using GPT-3

 -Dynamic interface that updates the game status in real-time

--Single letter or complete word guessing
+-Single letter or complete phrase guessing

 -Indication of game status and end of game

 ## Installation
 To get started, clone the repository and install the dependencies.